Recovering from a heart attack can take several months, and it's very important not to rush your rehabilitation.

 Regular physical activity

-Once you've made a sufficient physical recovery from the effects of a heart attack (see cardiac rehabilitation, below, for more information about how long this usually takes), it's recommended that you do regular physical activity.
+Once you have made a sufficient physical recovery from the effects of a heart attack, it's recommended that you do regular physical activity.

 The level of activity should be strenuous enough to leave you slightly breathless.

-If you find it difficult to achieve 150 minutes of activity a week, start at a level that you feel comfortable with (for example, 5-10 minutes of light exercise a day) and gradually increase the duration and intensity of your activity as your fitness begins to improve.
+If you find it difficult to achieve 150 minutes of activity a week, start at a level that you feel comfortable with (for example, 5 to 10 minutes of light exercise a day) and gradually increase the duration and intensity of your activity as your fitness begins to improve.

-There are currently four types of medication widely used to reduce the risks of a heart attack:
+There are currently 4 types of medication widely used to reduce the risk of a heart attack: